agwurn/express-sql-sequelize-example/README.md

 This repo is a simple CRUD user management server for my personal practice to familiar with Node.js backend develeopment.

+## ☑️ v2-AddSystemLogger
+- Restful API with CRUD functions in User SQL database.
+- Automatically create log files with winston.js. 🆕

-🛠️ used stack
+## 🛠️ used stack
 - Node.js
   - Express.js
+  - winston.js 🆕
 - MySQL
   - Sequelize

 ## To Start